4W4I5/Semester-5-Notes/Algo/Exam Prep/Algo Finals Prep.md

 :x:
 -->

-# 18: Memoization
+# 18: Dynamic Programming: Memoization
+- Top Down approach for recursive solutions.
+Example of divide and conquer in some way
+- Solves recurring subproblems by caching the answer for smaller subproblems
+	- Only computations that are required are solved.
+Lazy method.
+- Table filled on demand.
+Can be called a form of caching
-# 18: Tabulation
+# 18: Dynamic Programming: Tabulation
 # 21: LCS
 # 19: matrix multiplication
 # 18: rod cutting